-John O’Keefe is the author of The Naked Jesus; A Journey Out of Christianity and Into Christ.
-He is also the author of other books as well.
-He holds a Doctorate from George Fox University, and an MDiv from Drew University.
+John O’Keefe is an pastor, author, questioner, heretic, wonder, and mostly a follower of the teachings of Jesus.
+John holds a Doctorate from George Fox University, and an MDiv from Drew University.
 John operates under the assumption that there is no box to “think outside” of to start with.
 For John, everything goes, and creativity rules.

 To understand the TNJ we thought it best to here with you “The Preface” of the book.
 We hope this introduction to who we are, and what we are all about, helps.

 There comes a time in everyone’s life where they question the presumptions they’ve lived under for years.
 I’m not talking about finding out there’s no Santa Claus, Tooth Fairy, or Easter Bunny – though I can assure you when I was 17 years old and found out they were not real, it freaked me out.

 That time came for me in the late 90’s when I decided I would no longer call myself a Christian.